dvillevald/tv_remote_google_voice_aiy/README.md

-In addition to using Google Voice AIY kit as your voice-controlled TV remote, the script also allows you to fully use Google Assistant API (asking questions about weather, time, traffic, etc.)

-Every time you say "Hey Google" or "OK Google", the script sends a request to Google Assistant API which returns back a text string which can be used to control your TV or voice message with information your requested.
-In addition to using Google Voice AIY kit as your voice-controlled TV remote, the script also allows you to fully use Google Assistant API (asking questions about weather, time, traffic, etc.) The code uses the following logic:
+In addition to using Google Voice AIY kit as your voice-controlled TV remote, the script also allows you to fully utilize Google Assistant API (asking questions about weather, time, traffic, etc.) Every time you say "Hey Google" or "OK Google", the script sends a request to Google Assistant API which returns back a text string which can be used to control your TV or a voice message with information your requested.
+The device can be used in two modes:

-- **Assistant + Remote Mode**.
+- **Assistant + Remote Control Mode**.
 If you say **"Hey Google, I need your help"** then you should hear a response "I am listening" and Google Asistant will turn into "Assistant mode" responding to your requests (don't forget to say "Hey Google" before each request) with voice messages.
 It will also continue working as your TV remote sending IR signals based on your voice commands.

-- **Remote Ony Mode**.
+- **Remote Control Only Mode**.
 If you only want use this device as a TV remote then say **"Hey Google, get some rest"**.
 You will hear a confirmation "Let me know when you need me" and Google Assistant will not be engaged into conversation (i.e. ignore your questions about the weather, etc.) and only serve as a remote control.
-You can activate "Assistant + Remote mode" at any moment by saying "Hey Google, I need your help"
+You can activate "Assistant + Remote Control Mode" at any moment by saying "Hey Google, I need your help"

 Common errors:

-- Make sure that bright LED inside the arcade button mounted on top of the device is ON before you make a voice command.
+- Make sure that bright LED inside the arcade button mounted on top of the device is ON before you proceed with a voice command.
 This means the device is listening.
 - Point infrared LED toward your TV and make sure it is located not too far so the signal is strong enough.
+If remote commands are not working, make sure your IR LED sends a signal (with your cellphone camera.)